Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

       - **Integration of Stripe:** Stripe has been seamlessly integrated into the system to facilitate payments and billing.
       - **User Registration and Stripe:** Upon user registration, they are not only established as Stripe customers but are also enrolled in the subscription plan, which includes the 7-day trial.
       - **Payment Method Addition:** During the trial period, users have the secure option to add their preferred payment method.
-      - **Automatic Billing:** Once the trial period concludes, automatic billing for the services begins, ensuring uninterrupted access for users who choose to continue with the paid subscription.

     - **REST API:**
       - **Comprehensive Functionalities:** The API encompasses comprehensive functionalities for all models, addressing various aspects of user interaction and data management.